Stop Executions in Iran – a woman was hanged in Isfahan

 Political prisonerGolrokh Ebrahimi Iraee wrote in a letter on July 27, 2019, about women who were sentenced to death for murder, saying, “In meeting women convicted of murder, I learned that a large percentage of them had murdered their husbands —instantly or based on a pre-meditated plan—after years of being humiliated, insulted, battered and even tortured by them and because of being deprived of their right to divorce.
 Although, they consider themselves criminals but are convinced that if any of their repeated appeals for divorce had been granted, they would not have committed such a crime.”

-Read moreEnforced disappearance, the worst violation of human rights 1988 massacre of 30,000 political prisoners in Iran
+July 28th marks the anniversary of the massacre of at least 30,000 political prisoners in Iran ...

 Read moreWe work extensively with Iranian women outside the country and maintain a permanent contact with women inside Iran.
 The Women’s Committee is actively involved with many women’s rights organizations and NGO’s and the Iranian diaspora.